-- 8.3.1.1.
-If an appeal is denied, the student- athlete remains ineligible. - 8.3.1.2.
-If an appeal is granted, the student-athlete will be required to participate in a new NCAA-administered drug test, conducted at the school's expense, and must produce a negative test result prior to being permitted to return to eligibility for competition. - 8.3.2.
-Appeal decisions are considered final.
-In the event that new material information relevant to the student-athlete's responsibility for testing positive becomes evident, the school may request that the Drug-Test Appeal Subcommittee reopen the appeal, in which case the chair of the appeal panel will determine, in their discretion, whether the new information is relevant material and could not have been reasonably ascertained prior to the time of the appeal call so as to warrant a justifiable need to reopen the appeal.
-As part of the review of a request to reopen, or in the event the appeal is reopened, the chair or any member of the appeal panel may request additional information from the student-athlete, the school or any third party consultant.
+8.3.4.
+Appeal decisions shall be considered final.
+In the event that new material information relevant to the student-athlete's responsibility for testing positive becomes evident, the school may request that the drug-test appeal panel members reopen the appeal, in which case the chair of the appeal panel will determine, in their discretion through an administrative review, whether the new information is relevant material and could not have been reasonably ascertained prior to the time of the appeal hearing so as to warrant a justifiable need to reopen the appeal.

+8.3.4.1.
+As part of the review of a request to reopen, or in the event the appeal is reopened, the chair or any member of the appeal panel may request additional information from the student-athlete, the school or any third-party consultant.